Jamie Grosshans: State Supreme Court

 Grosshans was appointed to the Supreme Court of Florida on September 14, 2020 by Ron DeSantis.
 Previously she was appointed to the Florida Fifth District Court of Appeal in 2018 by Rick Scott.
 Prior to her appointment to the appellate court, she served as an Orange County Court Judge in the Ninth Judicial Circuit of Florida where she presided over criminal and civil matters.

+On August 12, 2025, Grosshans swore-in Jay Collins as the 21st lieutenant governor of Florida.

 Personal life

 Grosshans is married to Joshua D. Grosshans.
 Justice Grosshans and her husband have three children and reside in Winter Garden, Fla.